Customer knowledge: Classification

 The same categorization of customer knowledge has been made by others such as Bueren et al. (2005) and Feng and Tian (2005).

-In another categorization, Crié and Micheaux (2006) divide customer knowledge into two types, namely: "Behavioural" (or Quantitative) and "Attitudinal" (or Qualitative).
-Behavioral knowledge is easy to acquire and is basically quantitative by nature; that is, containing a customer transactional relations with the company.
+In another categorization, Crié and Micheaux (2006) divide customer knowledge into two types, namely: "behavioural" (or quantitative) and "attitudinal" (or qualitative).
+Behavioral knowledge is easy to acquire and is basically quantitative by nature; that is, containing customer transactional relationship with the company.
 On the other hand, attitudinal knowledge is difficult to acquire because it deals with a customer's state of mind; but meanwhile it is an important factor for enhancement of customer knowledge because they are directly related to a customer's thoughts and insights.

-Customer Knowledge Management
+Customer knowledge management

-Customer Knowledge Management (CKM) concept emerges as a crucial element for customer-oriented value creation.
+Customer knowledge management (CKM) concept emerges as a crucial element for customer-oriented value creation.
 CKM is important for collecting, collaborating, compositing and communicating customer knowledge.